carpentries/instructor-training/episodes/01-welcome.md

 Now that we have a better idea of everyone's prior knowledge and familiarity with some of the SWC and DC teaching practices, we're ready to begin our training.
-Our goal is that by the end, you will have acquired some knew knowledge, confidence, and skills that you can use in your teaching practice in general and in teaching SWC and DC workshops specifically.
+Our goal is that by the end, you will have acquired some new knowledge, confidence, and skills that you can use in your teaching practice in general and in teaching SWC and DC workshops specifically.